aimnova.

 Minimum point (3, −4); minimum value −4.

-Local vs global: A local max/min is the highest/lowest in its immediate neighbourhood; a global one is the highest/lowest over the whole graph.
-A cubic can have a local max and a local min.
+Local vs global: A local max/min is the highest/lowest in its immediate neighbourhood — like the top of one hill, even if a taller hill stands further along.
+A global max/min is the highest/lowest over the whole graph.
+A cubic has both a local max and a local min, but neither is global (the curve runs off to ±∞).

 Lines the curve heads toward: A vertical asymptote is where the curve shoots to ±∞ — where a denominator = 0.
 A horizontal asymptote is the value y approaches as x → ±∞ (the curve levels off).